mzst00/hospital-admission-sql-analysis/README.md

 ## hospital-admission-sql-analysis
-# Project Overview
+Project Overview
 This project analyzes hospital admission and discharge data using SQL Server.
 The objective is to answer key business questions that help understand discharge trends, patient demographics, and hospital performance metrics.
-This project was completed as part of my SQL learning journey to strengthen practical data analysis skills.

-# Tools Used
+Tools Used
 SQL Server
 SQL
 GitHub

-# SQL Concepts Used
+SQL Concepts Used
 SELECT
 WHERE
 GROUP BY